jasonfleischer/Processing/README.md

 ###Spinner
 ##### [Preview sketch here](http://jasonfleischer.github.io/processing/#spinner)
+* Move mouse over sketch to interact
 * Contains a website (spinner/p5js/index.html) for viewing this sketch with the use of [P5.js](https://p5js.org/)
 * Reference: Processing for Visual Arts: Andrew Glassner

 ###Recursion
 ##### [Preview sketch here](http://jasonfleischer.github.io/processing/#recursion)
+* Click sketch to interact
 * Contains a website (spinner/p5js/index.html) for viewing this sketch with the use of [P5.js](https://p5js.org/)

 <br/>